fmease/rruxwry/README.md

-      --log                      Override `RUSTC_LOG` to be `debug` -B, --no-backtrace             Override `RUST_BACKTRACE` to be `0` -X, --cross-crate              Enable the cross-crate re-export mode -T, --compiletest              Enable ui_test-style compiletest directives: `//@` -Q, --query                    Enable XPath / JsonPath queries -V, --verbose                  Use verbose output -0, --dry-run                  Run through without making any changes --color <WHEN>             Control when to use color [default: auto] [possible values: auto, always, never]
+      --log                      Override `RUSTC_LOG` to be `debug` -B, --no-backtrace             Override `RUST_BACKTRACE` to be `0` -X, --cross-crate              Enable the cross-crate re-export mode -@, --compiletest              Enable compiletest directives -V, --verbose                  Use verbose output -0, --dry-run                  Run through without making any changes --color <WHEN>             Control when to use color [default: auto] [possible values: auto, always, never]